The IAE Systems

 eSRS is a web-based reporting tool to collect subcontracting accomplishments and share the information with the awarding official.

-FAPIIS contains data entered by government personnel into the FAPIIS input module in CPARS and the Performance Information section of SAM.
-Awardee-entered information is entered in and retrieved from the Entity Management section of SAM.
+FAPIIS contains data entered by government personnel into the FAPIIS input module in CPARS and the performance information section of SAM.gov.
+Awardee-entered information is entered in and retrieved from the entity management section of SAM.gov.

-FPDS-NG contains publicly available information about all unclassified contract actions exceeding the micro-purchase threshold and any modifications to those actions that change previously reported data, regardless of dollar value.
-Contract data reports, the reporting function of FPDS-NG, was integrated into SAM.gov on October 17, 2020.
+FPDS contains publicly available information about all unclassified contract actions exceeding the micro-purchase threshold and any modifications to those actions that change previously reported data, regardless of dollar value.
+Contract data reports, the reporting function of FPDS, was integrated into SAM.gov on October 17, 2020.
 The remaining functions will transition later.